 Elizabeth MacNeil enjoyed “FunFest” at the 2012 Hague Memorial Day festivities.

-Fire Police will man the Road Closings during the Parade.
-West Hague Road from Fire House to Hague Town Shed will close at 1 to 1:45 p.m. for Parade Lineup.
-Route 8 will be closed from Decker Hill east to Route 9N at 1:45 p.m. once all units have cleared.
-Route 9N closes at 1:50 p.m. at Dodd Hill and at New Hague Roads.
+West Hague Road from fire house to Hague town shed will close at 1 p.m. for parade line up.
+Graphite Mountain Road (Route 8) will be closed from Decker Hill east to Route 9N at 1:45 p.m.
+Route 9N will close at 1:50 p.m. at Dodd Hill and at New Hague Roads.

-Parking signs will be in all village lots, including Darrin Lot across from the Town Park; the former Lakeshore Garage property on 9N; between Baptist Church and Junipers Shop; east of Wesleyan Church; Community Center; and some spots in Baptist Church and Catholic Church lots.
+Parking for the day’s festivities will be in the Darrin Lot across from the town park, at the former Lakeshore Garage property on 9N, between the Baptist Church and Junipers Shop, east of Wesleyan Church, at the Community Center and at the Baptist Church and Catholic Church lots.